gpadolina/DeepLearning-notes/DeepLearning/Mathematical Building Block.md

 each parameter had in the loss value.

 *Categorical_crossentropy* is the loss function that's used as a feedback signal for learning the weight tensors, and which the training phase will attempt to minimize.
 You also know that this reduction of the loss happens via mini-batch stochastic gradient descent.
 Each iteration over all the training data is called an *epoch*.
+At each iteration, the network will compute the gradients of the weights with regard to the loss on the batch, and update the weights accordingly.